-For those on the ark as for those in the church, God is with us to help and guard us during our journey.
-Jesus was called, "Emmanuel", which means God with us.
+For those on the ark and those in the church, God is present during the journey.
+Jesus was called Emmanuel which means God with us.
 He will be on board until the end.
 We, therefore, must never be afraid of whatever flood comes into our lives.

 - Why did God wait 120 years between the pronouncement of His judgment and instructions to Noah, and the actual event of the flood, and what are the implications for us?

 - Why did God make the distinctions between clean and unclean animals to enter the Ark?

 - Summarize Genesis 7:10-24 and state the significance of how God brings about the flood.

 - What were the root causes of the flood?